Dear readers of ADxS.org, please forgive the disruption.

 2.5.2.
 Progesterone enhances HPA stress response

-Masculinizing effects of sex hormones directly affect prenatal development of dopaminergic neuronal circuits and dopamine function in
+Masculinizing effects of sex hormones directly affect the prenatal development of dopaminergic neuronal circuits and dopamine function in

 • Nucleus accumbens